 There are three types of coloured contact lenses available.
 Lenses with a visibility tint can be seen better during application and removal but do not alter the user’s eye colour.
 Coloured contacts with an enhancement tint accentuate the natural eye colour of the user.
 Lenses with an opaque tint change the user’s eye colour completely.
 Monthly coloured contacts are available with or without prescription power and are designed for use up to 30 days.5

 Monthly varifocal contact lenses

-Varifocals are also called progressive contact lenses.
+Varifocals are also called multifocal or progressive contact lenses.
 They have different prescriptions to address a range of vision problems.
 They are recommended for people with both near and distance vision difficulties.
 Monthly varifocal contact lenses can be used for one month from opening before they need to be replaced with a new pair.6

 How much do monthly contact lenses cost?